-to discuss global issues shaping U.S. foreign policy and the world, and to understand the impact locally.
-The topics are chosen by the Foreign Policy Association and are considered important, and perhaps, the most controversial foreign policy and international affairs issues of the year.
+Spring Sponsored by the Foreign Policy Association, Great Decisions is the centerpiece of the longest-running civic education program in the United States devoted to foreign affairs.
+The purpose of this course is to empower students to discuss global issues shaping U.S. foreign policy and the world, and to understand the impact locally.
+The topics foreign policy and international affairs issues of the year.